-Families will be given a 90-day period to provide an opportunity for the spouse to seek full-time employment or enroll as a full-time student.
+Once you are offered a space for care, families will be given a 90-day period to provide an opportunity for the spouse to seek full-time employment or enroll as a full-time student.
 If more time is required beyond initial 90 days, families may request, in writing, up to an additional 90 days.

-If full-time childcare is not required or needed, hourly care options are offered in all Child, Youth and School Services programs.
+If full-time childcare is not required or needed, hourly care options are offered on a space available basis in all CYS programs.